Sam-Max/rcmltb/README.md

 - From Telegram to cloud
 - Link/Torrent/Magnets/Mega to cloud
 - Mirror to local (no cloud)
+- Mirror to multiple clouds at the same time.
 - Renaming for Telegram files
 - Files in batch from Telegram restricted channels
 - Queue system